British Indians: Politics

 Research conducted by UK in a Changing Europe in 2023 has suggested that British Indian and British Chinese voters held more economically right-wing views, but held the most socially liberal attitudes, in particular towards the LGBT community, compared to other ethnic minorities in the UK.
 Survey data indicated Conservatives (45 per cent) led Labour (35 per cent) by 10 points amongst Hindus in 2019.

-Political activism
+Early political activism

-Sophia Duleep Singh was a suffragette of Indian origin.
+Sophia Duleep Singh was a suffragette of Indian origin, being the daughter of Duleep Singh, the last maharaja of the Sikh Empire.
 A number of organisations exist that have been established by British Indians to promote and advocate for issues important to Indian Britons.
 These include the India League (formally established in 1928), which was a Britain-based organisation whose aim was to campaign for the full independence and self-governance of India.
 The Indian Workers' Association (IWA) is a political organisation in Great Britain consisting of Indian immigrants to Britain and their descendants.
 IWA branches are organised in some major cities such as Birmingham and London.
 It fought for better working and living standards, it also lobbied for Indian independence and campaigned on issues such as racism and on civil liberties.